TEAMMATES/teammates/docs/compressing-images.md

 ## Online service

-1. If the image is not cropped, you may want to use an image editing tool such as preview(mac), photos(windows), or use a service like [http://www.picresize.com/](picresize).
+1. If the image is not cropped, you may want to use an image editing tool such as preview(mac), photos(windows), or use a service like [picresize](http://www.picresize.com/).
     > For a profile picture to be used in `/about.jsp` page, the maximum width is 300px.
-Other images' sizes are up to your digression.
+Other images' sizes are up to your discretion.

-2. Use an image compression service like [https://kraken.io/web-interface](kraken) to compress the image.
+2. Use an image compression service like [kraken](https://kraken.io/web-interface) to compress the image.
 Remember to select lossless compression.

 ## Command-line